 Know the Warning Signs of Problem Drinking That Can Lead to Alcoholism

-A problem drinker is on the road to answering “yes” to the question “Am I an alcoholic?” when symptoms described above begin to cascade into each other.
-The warning signs are common and they include:
+A problem drinker is on the road to answering “yes” to the question “Am I an alcoholic?” when the symptoms described above cascade into each other.
+The warning signs are common, and they include:

 The question: “Am I an Alcoholic?”

-You may not be experiencing the foregoing warning signs (yet).
-But if you have to ask the question, “Am I an alcoholic?” you are probably having a problem with alcohol.
+You may not be experiencing the warning signs (yet).
+But if you have to ask, “Am I an alcoholic?” you probably have a problem with alcohol.
 Whether you are at the very early stages of the disease or you should be looking into our alcohol rehab program in New Hampshire will depend on how you answer the following questions:

 - Do you regularly drink more than you plan to?